 |Prevention & Influencing Children’s Health||$15.0|

-- $13.2 million in services classified as “charity care” where the recipient could not afford services or lacked adequate health insurance.
+- $3.2 million in services classified as “charity care” where the recipient could not afford services or lacked adequate health insurance

-- $97.4 million in unreimbursed cost, or shortfalls that occur when providers are reimbursed below the cost of providing services for Medicaid and other public health program beneficiaries.
+- $129.0 million in unreimbursed cost, or shortfalls that occur when providers are reimbursed below the cost of providing services for Medicaid and other public health program beneficiaries

-- $38.4 million in uncollected patient care charges, underwritten by Nemours, where patients were presumed able to pay but from whom Nemours was unable to collect.
+- $29.7 million in uncollected patient care charges, underwritten by Nemours, where patients were presumed able to pay but from whom Nemours was unable to collect

 Alfred I. duPont was also a benefactor of Delaware’s senior population.
 Nemours SeniorCare was established in 1981 and has provided dental, vision and hearing care services to hundreds of thousands of Delaware’s low-income seniors at little to no cost.

-During 2018, Nemours SeniorCare provided outpatient services to 6,431 Delaware seniors.
-The program also completed its fifth year of partnership with the St. Francis LIFE program.
-Nemours SeniorCare made progress on the planning and construction of a new facility in southern Delaware.
-Services will relocate to that site by early 2020.
+During 2019, Nemours SeniorCare provided outpatient services to 6,049 Delaware seniors.
+The program also completed its sixth year of partnership with the St. Francis LIFE program.
+Nemours SeniorCare made progress on the construction of a new facility in southern Delaware, with opening anticipated during 2020.